If you’ve been feeling sluggish or down, you may want to look at what’s in your pantry and fridge.

 “You want to eat foods that are high in vitamins, minerals, good carbohydrates, proteins and fatty acids,” said Laura Stout, a registered dietitian nutritionist at UCHealth Yampa Valley Medical Center.
 “If you don’t give your brain these things, it’s not going to function properly.”

 In fact, good nutrition may help ease the low-level anxiety and depression that many people have been struggling with through the COVID-19 pandemic.
+So when looking for food for mental health, here are six things you should consider.

 Try these easy spring salads for good mental health